 If your condition is more severe and the joint is unstable, we may use tape to immobilize it and keep it in alignment during the healing process.
 Changing your footwear and using custom orthotic inserts are also helpful steps in alleviating pressure on the vulnerable joint.
 Surgery is usually only necessary in situations where these conservative methods fail to improve your condition.

 Remember that foot pain is not normal and a condition such as capsulitis tends to be progressive.
 Protect your mobility and your foot health by contacting us if you have any lingering pain and discomfort before things get worse.
-Contact Dr. Evan Merrill at Southern Oregon Foot & Ankle by calling us at (541) 776-3338.
+Contact Dr. Evan Merrill or Dr. Adam Gerber at Southern Oregon Foot & Ankle by calling us at (541) 776-3338.